January 31, 2008

 What’s Your Problem?

-PETER BEINART is editor-at-large at The New Republic, a senior fellow at the Council on Foreign Relations, and the author of The Good Fight (HarperCollins).
-JONAH GOLDBERG is editor-at-large of National Review Online and a contributing editor to National Review.
+What’s Your Problem with Bill Clinton's campaigning?
+Peter Beinart is editor-at-large at The New Republic, a senior fellow at the Council on Foreign Relations, and the author of The Good Fight (HarperCollins).
+Jonah Goldberg is editor-at-large of National Review Online and a contributing editor to National Review.
 By Peter Beinart & Jonah Goldberg

 It would have been fine, of course, for a political scientist or a journalist to make the observation that Hillary Clinton stood little chance in the South Carolina Democratic primary running against a black candidate.
 And it would have raised no eyebrows if he or she drew comparisons between Barack Obama's win and Jesse Jackson's 1988 victory.
 But Bill Clinton is a master politician who calibrates the exact effect of his words upon an audience.

 The first thing you notice about Park City, Utah, in January is that it’s really cold.
 That’s also the second thing you notice.
 But after you’ve noticed it a few more times, you’re struck by how beautiful the town is.
 Flying into Salt Lake City, thirty-odd miles away, it’s hard not to be awed by the majestic peaks that surround the city’s wide basin.
 But Park City is far more intimate, with the mountains nestled in snugly around the town like spectators at a hockey game.I was in Park City for two days of the Sundance Film Festival last week.